 1. Purpose.
-This Bulletin, which includes Attachments A through C, provides detailed instructions on agency data reporting requirements regarding operation of the Physicians Comparability Allowance (PCA) program.
-The Bulletin is issued pursuant to the 1997 edition of OMB Circular A-11, section 13.2(b)(12).
+This Bulletin, which includes Attachments A through D, provides detailed instructions on data reporting requirements for the Physicians Comparability Allowance (PCA) program.
+The Bulletin is issued pursuant to the 1998 edition of OMB Circular A-11, section 13.2(b)(12).

 Collection of the data by OMB is required to monitor government-wide PCA usage, physician employment, and physician compensation.
-The data will be used to evaluate the effect of the PCA on Federal physician recruitment and retention and to issue the 1998 Presidential Report on the Physicians' Comparability Allowance in accordance with the Federal Physicians Comparability Allowance Act of 1978 Extension (P.L.
+The data will be used to evaluate the effect of the PCA on Federal physician recruitment and retention and to issue the 1999 Presidential Report on the Physicians Comparability Allowance in accordance with the Federal Physicians Comparability Allowance Act of 1978 Extension (P.L.
 105-61).